Matthewkweon/P2P/README.md

 ### Connecting with a Client

-Run the client to connect to the server:
+Run as many clients to connect to the server.
+I used multiple different terminals with differnet usernames so that I can simulate communication between users.
+To connect, I simply ran this command in terminal to start each client:

 ```bash
 python async_client.py